Disenchantment (TV series): Development

 The series, created by The Simpsons and Futurama creator Matt Groening, was said to "bear his trademark animation style".
 The series is animated by Rough Draft Studios, the same studio that worked on Futurama.
 The series was announced in July 2017, with a 20-episode order, along with multiple members of the cast, at which time it had been in the works at Netflix for at least one year.
 Following the series premiere, in October 2018, Netflix announced that an additional 20 episodes had been ordered for a total of four batches of 10 episodes.

-In September 2022, Matt Groening and his fellow creators confirmed at D23 panel that new episodes of Disenchantment were being produced.
+In September 2022, Groening and his fellow creators confirmed at D23 panel that new episodes of Disenchantment were being produced.
 In January 2023, showrunner Josh Weinstein stated on Twitter that a fifth part was currently in post-production.
 In April 2023, Weinstein stated that they were sound mixing the episodes.
 On August 1, 2023, Netflix confirmed that Disenchantment would conclude with the release of the fifth and final 10-episode part, released on September 1, 2023.